aspose-cells/Aspose.Cells-Products/cells/en/nodejs-cpp/conversion/ots-to-xltm/_index.md

 {{% blocks/products/pf/agp/text %}}

- Aspose.Cells for Node.js via C++ is a feature-rich and scalable API to process Excel spreadsheets using Node.js.
-API offers Excel file format conversion, worksheets styling to the most granular level, chart creation & rendering, reliable formula calculation engine and much more.
+ Aspose.Cells for Node.js via C++ is a feature-rich and scalable API to process Excel spreadsheets.
+Node.js API offers Excel file format conversion, worksheets styling to the most granular level, chart creation & rendering, reliable formula calculation engine and much more.
 Aspose.Cells for Node.js via C++ is platform independent API and can be used on any platform (Windows, Linux, MacOS etc.) where Node.js is installed.

 {{% /blocks/products/pf/agp/text %}}